cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_fair_astro.md

 <!--  ----------------------------------------- -->
 ## What are the FAIR principles?

-Officialy formalized by Wilkinson et al. in 2016 ([10.1038/sdata.2016.18][wilkinson_2016]), the FAIR Guiding Principles have emerged over the last few years.
-The underlying idea is to provide a set of guidelines for making research (meta)data **f**indable, **a**ccessible, **i**nteroperable and **r**eusable that ultimately ensures standardised machine actionability.
+Formalized by Wilkinson et al. in 2016 ([10.1038/sdata.2016.18][wilkinson_2016]), the FAIR Guiding Principles have emerged over the last few years.
+The underlying idea is to provide a set of guidelines (neither a standard not a specification) for making research data in a broad sense (not only data, but also algorithms, tools, and workﬂows that led to that data) **F**indable, **A**ccessible, **I**nteroperable and **R**eusable, ultimately ensuring standardised machine actionability.

 Many great courses can be found online explaining those principles in more details.
-In this section, we will summarize them and focus more on what it means for astronomical data.
+In this course, we will summarize them and focus more on what it means for astronomical data.

 ![FAIR guiding principles for data resources](https://raw.githubusercontent.com/cds-astro/a-FAIR-journey-for-astronomical-data/main/episodes/images/fair_principles.png){alt="Findable Accessible Interoperable Reusable principes"}
 *Credit: Open Science Training Handbook, CC0 1.0 Universal, https://doi.org/10.5281/zenodo.1212496*